It's a four week schedule starting today with subsequent sections starting on consecutive Sundays.

 ― flopson, Tuesday, 18 December 2018 21:29 (four months ago) Permalink

 she didn't, she named it "The Seven Samurai"

-― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 18 December 2018 22:02 (two months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 18 December 2018 22:02 (four months ago) Permalink

 should have named it Tetrakaidecapod tbah